Building an analytics dashboard? Don’t start from scratch.

 The following steps teach you how to add your analysis to a dashboard entirely via Keen's UI tools without any coding required.

-Step 1: Log in to your Keen IO account, select your Project.
+Step 1: Log in to your Keen account, select your Project.
 Then click on the "Explorer" tab.

 Step 2: Create a query.